City-of-Memphis-Wastewater/maxson-build-utils/README.md

 A convention-optional build and deployment framework, with an opinionated Maxson project scaffold available as a convenience.

+The central secret sauce is argument and variable value routing from disk.
+Icons, references, descriptions, names, paths, it can all be inferred or drawn.
+We leverage the .persist file where necessary to achieve this but ideally we draw values from the pyproject.toml file and form other expected standard paths.

+In this way, wrapped CLI tools like create-dmg or pyonstaller can instead draw in determinstic argument values instead of requiring explicit flags.

+Package scaffolding precedes building in most cases, so that manifest files are available.

 ## Spotlight IT

 ChatGPT or Gemini can provide good Python core logic.